“Only one company has invested heavily in fireproofing research & development…That company is ISOLATEK INTERNATIONAL.”

 Gas Explosion Test (3-Bar Blast Overpressure)

 The above test serves to demonstrate the resistance and thermal performance of a fire resistive material subjected to a blast, either by fueled or explosive sources.
-Steel members protected with CAFCO FENDOLITE M-ll were subjected to a blast (having a maximum over pressure of 3.14 bars) in accordance with Spadeadam Site Test Procedure No. 108.
+Steel members protected with CAFCO FENDOLITE M-ll were subjected to a blast (having a nominal overpressure of 3 bars) in accordance with Spadeadam Site Test Procedure No. 108.
 The results following this extensive blast revealed little to no damage to the fire resistive material.

 CAFCO FENDOLITE M-ll has been issued a Lloyd’s Register Certificate after successfully completing this test.